intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ### Loading your Kubeflow application

 To support disabling IAP mode we've generated your GCP kubeflow app and made some non-standard configuration changes.
-To loud your application and apply Kubeflow's Kubernetes configuration you run:
+To hide all our dirty laundry, we've done this by starting a kubeflow application for you and setting some hidden parameters (you can look inside of fast-start.sh if your curious).

-Kubeflow's main entry point is `kfctl.sh`, this has been added to your path with the fast-start but otherwise you can find this in the `${KUBEFLOW_SRC}/scripts/kfctl.sh`.
+To load your application and apply Kubeflow's Kubernetes configuration you run:

 ```bash